knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 The outage solely impacted Rogers’ originating network.
 The 9-1-1 networks that receive calls from originating networks are not operated by Rogers.
 Rather, they are operated by the three large Canadian Incumbent Local Exchange Carriers (“ILECs”).
 They were unaffected by the outage.
 ```

-This is basically saying that Rogers is not operating the 911 networks themselves, as those are operated by Telus, Bell, and Sasktell across Canada.
+This is basically saying that Rogers is not operating the 911 networks themselves, as those are operated by Telus, Bell, and SaskTel across Canada.
 So the impact was isolated to Rogers network being able to deliver emergency calls to the 911 networks.

 ### Number of public alerts sent that did not reach Rogers’ customers, broken down by province;
 ```txt